 Asking people questions about their current place of employment during the interview process gives you the opportunity to work out if they are going to be able to cope.

-If you know your workplace is tough, then you really need to be painting the picture to candidates throughout the process, explaining to them that this is what it is actually going to be like.
+If you know your work is tough, then you need to be painting the picture to candidates throughout the process, explaining to them that this is what it is going to be like.

 Business hiring fails to meet the expectations of the candidate they hire

 The recruitment process, as a rule, is heavily skewed towards determining if a candidate is suitable for a business and not the other way around.

 One of the best pieces of advice I was given when I first started in recruitment was that after the first interview you should push the candidate away from the job and see if they come back.

 - Everyone’s circumstances are different, and it is impossible to know all the factors and the weight they assign to each when considering a job.
 By giving people all the information, good and bad, they need to decide for themselves, painting the picture of what the business is like to work for and encouraging them to speak with a couple of people, they will take ownership over their choice and ultimately commit to that decision.